-Zoopla's guide on buying shops will take you step-by-step through the process.
+Zoopla's guide will take you step-by-step through the buying process.

 Considering investing in property?
 A shop may not be the first thing that springs to mind but you could be missing a trick.

-So if you’re interested in investing in shops, then you've come to the right place.
+So if you’re interested in investing in retail property, then you've come to the right place.
 Zoopla’s comprehensive guide will take you through the process step-by-step.

 Get the timing right